-Well in terms of looking at the NYU school, our first kind of intro classes were kind of thinking about this intersection between theatre and anthropology and kind of looking at theatrical devices within everyday life, cultural ritual, different passages one would have through life socially, transformations and subliminal spaces, and thinking of them as performance.
-And on the other hand there is also a big part of the school in which you think about performance through speech act theory and looking at performativity and thinking about through the lens of Judith Butler and J.L.
-Austen, we read some Derrida, and looking at it in terms of performativity, in the sense that something would be said and then done, the power of speech, the utterance, the ways in which language propels events into motion or action, and the also the potential to deviate from the norms of that sort of chain of repetitions as Butler may say, the kind of iterative drift for Derrida, kind of the radicality for politics to happen, to impede those kind of shifts from the norm and from structures of power or oppression.
+Well, in terms of the NYU school, our first intro classes were thinking about this intersection between theatre and anthropology, and looking at theatrical devices within everyday life, cultural ritual, and different passages one would have through life socially, transformations and liminal spaces, and thinking of them as performance.
+On the other hand, we were asked to think about performativity through the lens of speech act theory, through the work of Judith Butler and J.L.
+Austin, we read some Derrida.
+Looking at locution and perlocution, in the sense that something would be said and then done- the power of speech, the utterance, the ways in which language propels events into motion or action, and also the potential to deviate from the hegemony of norms, the chain of repetitions as Butler may say, or a kind of iterative drift for Derrida, to venture into performance as action, event, and a kind of radical potential for politics to happen.

 When did you move from New York to Detroit?